BalamiRR/cydeo-selenium-cucumber/README.md

 ### Using canned test in the project:

-The CukesRunner runner file should contain the path of the feature file and step definition file that we want to execute Code Implementation of test runner file below:
+The CukesRunner runner file should contain the path of the feature file and step definition file that we want to execute.
+Code Implementation of test runner file below:

 ```